Have you tried paddleboarding in London? We love it – here’s why it needs to be your new favourite hobby.

 Of course, no trip to Richmond would be complete without seeing the famous deer in the Richmond Park.
-I have lost count of the amount of times I have visited this park, it has to be one of the most stunning in the whole city.
+We’ve lost count of the amount of times we have visited this park, it has to be one of the most stunning in the whole city.

 Additionally, the area is packed with incredible pubs and bars, perfect for relaxing after a tiresome workout on the board.

 Paddleboard Providers: Back of Beyond Adventures offer unique paddleboarding experiences in Richmond.
 These include SUP with you Pup and meditation masterclasses.